 Links to other sites: We provide links to other sites, such as AnnualCreditReport.com.
 When you click on one of those links, we will not provide any personal information about you, but will let the site know that you came from Equifax.
 We do not control the privacy practices and policies of other sites.
 Please read their privacy policies in order to understand what information they collect about you and how they use it.

 Aggregated, non-personal information: We may share aggregated non-personal information about you with third parties.
 This is information that is combined with the non-personal information of other users and does not allow you to be identified or contacted.
 Depending on the circumstances, we may or may not charge third parties for this aggregated information.
-We also may not limit the third parties' use of the aggregated information.
+We also may or may not limit the third parties' use of the aggregated information.

-Your Choice and Control Over Your Information
+5. Your Choice and Control over Your Information